Path integral Monte Carlo simulation of global and local superfluidity in liquid $^{4}$He reservoirs separated by nanoscale apertures: PIMC calculations for cylindrical He reservoirs separated by nanoscale apertures

-An analysis of global superfluid fraction and local superfluid density may be undertaken for reservoirs of liquid $^{4}$He separated by a septum pierced with one or more apertures; a cross-sectional view of a single aperture in the septum is shown in Fig.~\ref{fig:aper1}(a).
-The external potential due to the boundary in this case described by
+An analysis of global superfluid fraction and local superfluid density may be undertaken for reservoirs of liquid $^{4}$He separated by a septum pierced with one or more apertures; a cross-sectional view of such a septum with a single aperture centered on the cylinder axis is shown in Fig.~\ref{fig:aper1} a).
+To explore the distribution of superfluidity in reservoirs containing such aperture arrays, we consider an external potential given by: \begin{small}

-with the following parameters (set equal to the specified fixed values if they are held constant in the simulations):